|Frontispiece “Poems on Various Subjects,” London, 1773 (Public Domain).|

 It brings to mind Paul Giamatti's portrayal of slave trader Theophilus Freeman in the 2013 movie “12 Years a Slave,” brutal and mundane.

-When the Wheatleys realized her aptitude, they taught Phillis to read and write.
+When the Wheatleys realized her aptitude, they taught Phillis to read and write English and then Latin.
 They sheltered her from the harshest realities of slavery and from the poverty suffered by free blacks, but she remained a slave.

-Suspended between worlds, or as June Jordan writes, made "this valuable/this hated thing," Phillis Wheatley carved out an identity and a poetic voice.
+Suspended between worlds, or as June Jordan writes, made "this valuable/this hated thing," Phillis Wheatley found her voice.

 Odell continues, “In 1770, at the age of sixteen, Phillis was received as a member of the church worshipping in the Old South Meeting house, then under the pastoral charge of the Rev. Dr. Sewall....”